National Lottery (Ireland): History and administration

-On 3 October 2013, the government announced that the winning bidder for the 20-year licence was Premier Lotteries Ireland DAC, a consortium comprising An Post, An Post Pension Funds, and the Ontario Teachers' Pension Plan (owner of the Camelot Group, operators of the UK National Lottery).
-The amount of the winning bid was €405 million.
-The government stated that half the money would go towards a new children's hospital while the other half would be used to pay down debt and fund jobs programmes.
-Premier Lotteries Ireland began operating the National Lottery in November 2014.
-Staff of the prior operator, An Post National Lottery Company, were transferred to Premier Lotteries Ireland.
-Dermot Griffin, who had headed the An Post National Lottery Company since 2006, served as chief executive of PLI until he stepped down in 2019.
-He was succeeded by former Paddy Power executive Andrew Algeo.
+On 3 October 2013, the government announced the winning bid of €405 million from Premier Lotteries Ireland DAC (PLI), majority-owned by the Ontario Teachers' Pension Plan (then-owner of the Camelot Group, which operated the UK National Lottery from 1994 to 2024), with a minority stake held by An Post and An Post Pension Funds.
+The Italian-owned GTECH and Australian gambling operator Tatts Group had also submitted bids for the licence.
+The government stated that half the proceeds from the sale would go towards construction of a new children's hospital while the other half would be used to pay down state debt and fund jobs programmes.
+The staff of An Post National Lottery Company were transferred to PLI, which began operating the National Lottery in November 2014.
+Griffin became CEO of PLI and continued in that role until 2019, when he was succeeded by former Paddy Power executive Andrew Algeo.